-Queen missed out on huge royalty opportunity by failing to pitch this sucker for the network bigwigs.
+Queen missed out on a huge royalty opportunity by failing to pitch this sucker to the network bigwigs.

 We finally get to some serious rock marked by heavy guitar, throbbing drums and deeply satisfying bass in “Sweet Lady,” a solid piece of evidence that Freddie Mercury was indeed one hell of a lead singer.
 This is one track where I wish they had placed Freddie’s voice in a more prominent, less-crowded space in the soundscape à la “Another One Bites the Dust,” because his lead vocal really is a fine piece of work.
 That said, the background vocals and harmonies are very strong here, and the arrangement blends exceptionally well.

 Our second music hall number, “Seaside Rendezvous” is campy, corny and relentlessly charming.
 After hearing this song, one could argue that Freddie Mercury was born about thirty or forty years too late and would have absolutely thrived in the London Vaudeville scene.
 The arrangement is marked by superb timing and plenty of boop-de-boop call-and-response insertions that demonstrate a full commitment on Queen’s part to pay suitable tribute to the genre.